 Dr Patrick Ayad Partner and global head automotive and mobility Hogan Lovells GERMANY

 Finnish capital city Helsinki aims to make private vehicle ownership redundant by 2025, and other cities will follow.
 By offering a digital service that integrates the entire transportation network and end-to-end journey planning, transportation will be made highly convenient and cashless.
-This presentation will examine MaaS and what it means to all current mass-transportation providers, automotive manufacturers, rail operators, taxi firms, new mobility providers and small-scale private providers of the last-mile transportation operations of the future.
-The challenges of integrating and regulating so many forms of transport and so many providers will be significant.
+This presentation will examine MaaS and what it means to all automotive manufacturers and new mobility providers offering services such as carsharing, ride hailing or last-mile transportation operations of the future.
+The challenges of integrating and regulating so many forms of transport and so many providers will be considerable.

 10:45 - 11:25

 Shwetha Surender Industry principal - mobility Frost & Sullivan UK

 The mobility landscape in cities is transforming rapidly.
 Discrete, siloed, narrow definitions of transportation are giving way to broader, more inclusive and sustainable concepts of mobility.
 The future of mobility will be highly integrated, electric and autonomous, and will be aimed at improving the user travel experience.
 Strategic collaborations among important stakeholders, both public and private, in terms of operating models, car usage, multimodal journey planning and payment options will drive smart mobility objectives in cities.

 Christof Schminke Managing director commercial hub Berlin Trafi LITHUANIA